heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/PRESENTATION.md

 <!-- _class: lead -->

-More details for this section in the [course material][course-material].
+More details for this section in the [course material][course].
 You can find other resources and alternatives as well.

 ### Install Docker and Docker Compose